Covisint/samples/README.md

 ## Android
 ### Open Registration
 This sample application demonstrates how to utilize microservices to implement an Open Registration flow of user registration use case.
+## PHP
+### Open Registration
+This sample application demonstrates how to utilize microservices to implement an Open Registration flow of user registration use case.